Prosp3r/gotv/README.md

 + Inform others(other voters not online)
 + Nationwide polling unit verification.
 + Verify eligibility to run for office.
-+ Gameification and reward for participation on different levels.
++ Gamification and reward for participation on different levels.